bhalash/prep/README.md

         └── 1_840.jpg

 ### TODO
-Long list:

-* Add better check for host OS (Linux, OS X or [Cygwin](https://www.cygwin.com/)).
-* Add test for dependencies.
-* Spawn configuration file and prompt for content, if it does not exist.
+* Spawn default configuration if one does not exist.
-* Add back temp folder to handle uploaded images.
-* Handle args forfor server and responsive image size variables.
-* Gentler handling of original images.
+* Robustify configuration in general.
+* Robustify upload and add alternate options (copy to local folder, or use FTP, etc.).

 ### License
 Prep is available under the [MIT License](https://opensource.org/licenses/MIT).
 Go wild.

 ### Support
 None whatsoever.
-I discliam all responsibility for the risk that prep might eat your hard disk or impact your libido.
+I disclaim all responsibility for the risk that prep might eat your hard disk or impact your libido.